Skip to main content

 New Plymouth city centre is in for a makeover as some of Devon Street’s aging alder trees make way for new native plant areas.

 The first three trees near the intersection of Devon and Gover streets were removed in December 2024.
-Eleven alder trees will be removed between Robe and Brougham streets in March-April 2025 and another eight east of Brougham Street will be taken down in March-April 2026.
+Eleven alder trees were removed between Robe and Brougham streets in April 2025 and another eight east of Brougham Street will be taken down in March-April 2026.

-The new planting areas, using native trees and plants that are part of our coastal heritage, will be guided by the Devon Street Masterplan and contribute to the Ngāmotu New Plymouth City Centre Strategy vision for a family-friendly city centre where people want to shop, stop and enjoy.
+The replacement planting uses native trees and plants that are part of our coastal heritage, guided by the Devon Street Green Masterplan, and contributes to the Ngāmotu New Plymouth City Centre Strategy vision for a family-friendly city centre where people want to shop, stop and enjoy.

 The West End Crossing: Devon Street, Queen Street and King Street